Conducting research ethically means making ethical considerations throughout the project, not just during the ethics approval process.

-To request approval for a change, please complete the Ethics Report Form (Section 4).
+To request approval for a change, please review the following:

-Researchers are required to immediately report to the Human Research Ethics Committee anything that might warrant review of ethical approval of the research project, including:
+Researchers are required by the conditions of your ethics approval to immediately report to the Human Research Ethics Committee anything that might warrant review of ethical approval of the research project, including:

 Please leave a comment about your rating so we can better understand how we might improve the page.